-The following topics will be covered over a four-week period, this list is not exhaustive and institutions will incorporate other institution specific activities:
+The following topics will be covered over a four-week period, this list is not exhaustive, and institutions will incorporate other institution specific activities:

-- An introduction to living in Australia, which includes aspects such as history, Australian and local culture, Australian language and ideas of tolerance - Introduction to student support services staff and services including counselling, student loans, student union, postgraduate student associations - A Welcome to Country and introduction to Australian indigenous culture - Familiarisation with the local environment including campus tour, institution culture, institution services and facilities, local do's and don'ts, local area transport - Networking sessions to meet other international and domestic students and develop the types of friendships that will provide them with a network to draw on during their time in Australia - Institution specific requirements for academic success and good academic conduct, in particularly essay writing, note taking, referencing, presentation skills, critical thinking, research techniques, study skills and report writing.
-This may also introduce awardees to the institutions' remote/virtual learning systems and social media expectations - Living in Australia opening bank accounts, an introduction to local shops and services, transport, campus familiarization, student ID card, renewables, recycling and waste disposal, where to find embassies/consulates etc. - Library and IT services available at the institution and computer skills development - Accommodation where to find it, legal process/lease negotiation, arranging connection of services, obtaining furniture and household goods - Understanding the Australia Awards allowances and budgeting guidance - Overseas student health cover, medical welfare and health services in Australia - Staying safe personal security, sexual well-being, water safety and what to do in an emergency. - government and interaction with local agencies, such as police - Australian foods and foods from home - Visa issues - Introductions to academics supervisors and coordinators and discussions about their expectations - A walking tour or familiarization tour of the closest large town or city.
+- an introduction to living in Australia, which includes aspects such as history, Australian and local culture, Australian language and ideas of tolerance; - introduction to student support services staff and services including counselling, student loans, student union, postgraduate student associations; - a Welcome to Country and introduction to Australian indigenous culture; - familiarisation with the local environment including campus tour, institution culture, institution services and facilities, local do's and don'ts, local area transport; - networking sessions to meet other international and domestic students and develop the types of friendships that will provide them with a network to draw on during their time in Australia; - institution specific requirements for academic success and good academic conduct, in particularly essay writing, note taking, referencing, presentation skills, critical thinking, research techniques, study skills and report writing.
+This may also introduce awardees to the institutions' remote/virtual learning systems and social media expectations; - living in Australia opening bank accounts, an introduction to local shops and services, transport, campus familiarisation, student ID card, renewables, recycling and waste disposal, where to find embassies/consulates etc.; - library and IT services available at the institution and computer skills development; - accommodation where to find it, legal process/lease negotiation, arranging connection of services, obtaining furniture and household goods; - understanding the Australia Awards allowances and budgeting guidance;

-- Discussions on family entry, childcare and schooling. - Sporting and interest groups - Practice in oral presentation skills, networking skills and set up social media profiles
+- Overseas student health cover, medical welfare and health services in Australia; - staying safe personal security, sexual well-being, water safety and what to do in an emergency; - government and interaction with local agencies, such as police; - Australian foods and foods from home; - visa issues; - introductions to academic's supervisors and coordinators and discussions about their expectations; - a walking tour or familiarisation tour of the closest large town or city; - discussions on family entry, childcare and schooling; - sporting and interest groups; and - practice in oral presentation skills, networking skills and set up social media profiles.